 I’ll leave you with a few more photos of my dining experience.
 Pictured below is the mole madre (brown circle) and new mole (red circle) from Pujol.
 The fun part of this was that they added this cactus leaf tortilla to use for eating.

 Here is the cocktail I had at Quintonil.
 It’s called the Paloma Negra and has tequila, amaro, and activated carbon!
 I thought this was quite delicious and fun!

 I also really enjoyed this tea infusion from Quintonil which had a hand written note of the herbs they gathered from the garden that day.
 There are many different combinations to choose from and I thought this was a very nice touch.

 Pujol or Quintonil

-Overall, we preferred our dinner experience at Pujol a lot more than at Quintonil.
+Overall, I preferred my dinner experience at Pujol a lot more than at Quintonil.
 The food was very creative and every course was delicious!
-At Quintonil, we wish that our server was able to explain the dishes better.
-The dishes were also good but I did not enjoy the huauzontles and 3 other courses were not that innovative to me.
-I’m not sure if we had an off experience because we did not do the tasting menu.
+At Quintonil, I wish that our server was able to explain the dishes better.
+The dishes were tasty but 3 of the courses were not that innovative to me.
+I’m not sure if I had an off experience because I did not do the tasting menu.
 But since the a la carte option is offered, it would be expected that they can serve to the same standard.
 Overall, if you only have the chance to visit one, I would recommend to do the classic tasting menu at Pujol.